 "The meditation we teach - it’s the cornerstone of sustainable change.
 I don’t think I could have embraced progressive changes in my life without it, I was too self destructive.
 With that plugged in, then exercise, Ayurveda and other virtuous influences became easy to weave in because I stopped sabotaging my efforts."

-Will Williams is one of Europe’s leading Vedic meditation experts and founding teacher at Will Williams Meditation, a meditation centre situated in Soho, London, committed to spread the word that Vedic Meditation is easy, enjoyable and immediately beneficial.
+Will Williams is one of Europe’s leading Vedic meditation experts and founding teacher at Beeja Meditation, a meditation centre situated in Soho, London, committed to spread the word that Vedic Meditation is easy, enjoyable and immediately beneficial.
 It helps the mind to switch off and the body to get deep rest.
 Helping us to release stress and stay healthy.

 "AYURVEDA HAS BECOME A PART OF MY EVERYDAY LIFE.
 WHY FLY CATTLE WHEN YOU CAN FLY FIRST CLASS!"